Is the Sabbath for today?

 It doesn’t say “Blessed is the Jew that doeth this.”
 In fact..

-Isaiah 56:3 – Neither let the son of the stranger, that hath joined himself to YAHWEH, speak, saying, YAHWEH hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.
+Isaiah 56:3 – Neither let the son of the stranger, that hath joined himself to YHWH, speak, saying, YHWH hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.

-4 – For thus saith YAHWEH unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant;
+4 – For thus saith YHWH unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant;

 5 – Even unto them will I give in mine house and within my walls a place and a name better than of sons and of daughters: I will give them an everlasting name, that shall not be cut off.

-6 – Also the sons of the stranger, that join themselves to YAHWEH, to serve him, and to love the name of YAHWEH, to be his servants, every one that keepeth the sabbath from polluting it, and taketh hold of my covenant;
+6 – Also the sons of the stranger, that join themselves to YHWH, to serve him, and to love the name of YHWH, to be his servants, every one that keepeth the sabbath from polluting it, and taketh hold of my covenant;

 7 – Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people.

-This proves that the Sabbath was intended for anyone who has “Joined himself to Yahweh” for Yahweh says that “EVERYONE who keeps from defiling the Sabbath” will be accepted in His sight.
+This proves that the Sabbath was intended for anyone who has “Joined himself to YHWH” for YHWH says that “EVERYONE who keeps from defiling the Sabbath” will be accepted in His sight.
 To be certain, it is written that everyone will be observing His Sabbath day after the resurrection:

 Isaiah 66:22 – For as the new heavens and the new earth, which I will make, shall remain before me,

-saith YAHWEH, so shall your seed and your name remain.
+saith YHWH, so shall your seed and your name remain.

 23 – And it shall come to pass, that from one new moon to another, and from one sabbath

-to another, shall all flesh come to worship before me, saith YAHWEH.
+to another, shall all flesh come to worship before me, saith YHWH.

 The disciples kept the Sabbath